Seedance 2.5 Now Live | Try in Video Generator →

 Node.js example

-const WaveSpeed = require('wavespeed');
+const submitUrl = "https://api.wavespeed.ai/api/v3/kwaivgi/kling-elements-advanced";

-const result = await client.run("kwaivgi/kling-elements-advanced", {
+const body = await requestJson(submitUrl, {

-"reference_type": "image_refer",
+"reference_type": "image_refer"

 });